robertorcosta/azure-docs.pt-br/articles/cognitive-services/Anomaly-Detector/quickstarts/detect-data-anomalies-python-sdk.md

 ## <a name="run-the-application"></a>Executar o aplicativo

-Execute o aplicativo em seu IDE ou na linha de comando com o comando `python` e o nome do arquivo.
+Execute o aplicativo com o comando `python` e o nome do arquivo.

 ## <a name="clean-up-resources"></a>Limpar recursos